University of Glasgow Student Privacy Notice

-The University of Glasgow (the University) will be what’s known as the ‘Data Controller’ of your personal data processed in order to facilitate your interaction with the University.
+The University of Glasgow (the University) will be what’s known as the ‘Data Controller’ of your personal data processed in order to facilitate, administer and manage your time as a student with the University.
 This Privacy Notice will explain how the University will process your personal data.

 Changes to this notice